shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

     ![](Images/identityt.png)

-3. In Identity, Under System assigned tab, Click on the **On (1)** button under Status tag and click on **Save (2)** button to turn on the identity.
-It will take some time to complete the process and there have some Service principal is getting created behind the process.
+3. In Identity, Under the System assigned tab, Click on the **On (1)** button under the Status tag and click on the **Save (2)** button to turn on the identity.
+It will take some time to complete the process and there are some Service principal is getting created behind the process.

-     > **Note**: If prompted with Enable system assigned managed identity pop-up, click on Yes.
+     > **Note**: If prompted with the Enable system-assigned managed identity pop-up, click on Yes.

       ![](Images/turnonidentity.png)
       ![](Images/identityon.png)